wcfrobert/fkit/doc/README.md

-`fkit.section.Section.export_data(save_folder="fkit_result_folder")` - Export moment curvature and PM interaction analysis data in csv format.
+`fiberkit.section.Section.export_data(save_folder="fkit_result_folder")` - Export moment curvature and PM interaction analysis data in csv format.
 The file is stored in a save_folder which will be created in the user current working directory.

 * save_folder: string (OPTIONAL)
   * name of folder where csv file will be exported